npm/npm/doc/misc/npm-config.md

 The location to install global items.
 If set on the command line, then it forces non-global commands to run in the specified folder.

+### preid

+* Default: null
+* Type: string

+A string to use as the prerelease identifier when incrementing the version of a package.
+For example, when performing a `patch` increment from `1.0.0` with `preid` set to `beta`, the new version will be `1.0.1-beta.0`.

 ### production

 * Default: false